-1 BE II ENACIE D BY THIS OIL CONGRESS HERE ASSEMBLED THAT: 2 RESOLVED, By two-thirds of the UIL Congress here assembled, that the following article is proposed as an amendment to the Constitution of the United several states within seven years from the date of its submission by the
+1 BE IT ENACTE D BY THIS UIL CONGRESS HERE ASSEMBLED THAT: 2 RESOLVED, By two-thirds of the UIL Congress here assembled, that the following 3 article is proposed as an amendment to the Constitution of the United 4 States, which shall be valid to all intents and purposes as part of the 5 Constitution when ratified by the legislatures of three-fourths of the 6 several states within seven years from the date of its submission by the 7 Congress: 8 ARTICLE 9 SECTION 1: State the first part.
+10 SECTION 2: The UIL Congress shall have power to enforce this article by appropriate 11 legislation.